araratmartirossyan/tr-todo-backend/README.md

 ## For test run you need local mongodb instance via Docker or manual
-You need to create .env file, example you can fin in .env.example
+You need to create .env file, example you can fin in .env.example.
+It's already contains default Mongo credentials for Docker.

 ## Dev mode